Cross border workers in Ireland

 Family members of UK citizens

-If your family lived with you in Ireland before 1 January 2021 and had an IRP Card with Stamp 4EU FAM (as family members of EU citizens), they must exchange their IRP card before the 30 June 2022.
+If your family lived with you in Ireland before 1 January 2021 and had an IRP Card with Stamp 4EU FAM (as family members of EU citizens), they were required to exchange their IRP Card before 30 June 2022.

 Non-EEA family members of UK citizens who move to Ireland from 1 January 2021 must apply for a visa or preclearance through a new immigration scheme.